Economist, Author, and ESPP Lecturer

 Then, of course, there’s the hard sciences, and, for that matter, basic statistics.
 It’s frightening how over 35 years of amazing advances in climate science, we have not been able to narrow the ‘likely’ range of perhaps the key parameter: climate sensitivity, linking concentrations or carbon dioxide to eventual temperatures.
 Adding economics back into the equation, it’s precisely that deep-seated uncertainty that is costly to us, now—what puts the ‘shock’ into my recently published book with Martin L. Weitzman, Climate Shock.

-My current research focus is on solar geoengineering, working with David Keith to help build a research program around the topic at Harvard.
-It’s also a topic where ESPP comes full circle.
-If climate alone touches virtually every discipline, solar geoengineering does so on overdrive—and with some surprising twists.
+My current research focus is on climate risk and solar geoengineering.
+Both are topics where ESPP comes full circle.
+If climate alone touches virtually every discipline, solar geoengineering in particular does so on overdrive—and with some surprising twists.
+It’s no longer the ‘free rider’ effect that dominates, it's the ‘free driver’ effect.
 The task now isn’t to coax people into acting, it may be to stop lone actors.
-But first and foremost, we need to break the taboo and actually research the topic.
+Lots of interesting research questions on how to design rational climate policy in light of that.
 No place better to do that than Harvard.”

 -ESPP ’02, M.A. ’06, Ph.D. ’07